 Lapses continue to be monitored.
 Low lapses are good for the Society and the implementation of its strategy.
-Lapses in 2020 were broadly in line with assumptions.
+Lapses in 2021 were broadly in line with assumptions.

-Engagement covers how committed we are to supporting Members.
+Engagement covers how committed our Colleagues are to the Society and its goals.
 We work hard to ensure that everyone working at the Society knows what is going on and how their contribution makes a difference to the service we provide.
 Our work in this area includes several different forms of regular communication.
-It is two-way, including surveys and less structured ways in which people can raise questions.
-Keeping in touch has been particularly important while people have been working from home.
+It is two-way, including surveys and less structured ways in which Colleagues can raise questions or discuss issues of concern.
+Keeping in touch has been particularly important while Colleagues have been working from home.